Foundry-Workshop/ammo-swapper/README.md

 **[Systems]**: *WFRP4e, DnD5e,PF2e, PF1, SFRPG*
 **[Languages]**: *English*

-This module adds HUD allowing to easily swap used ammunition in ranged weapons.
+This module for Foundry Virtual Tabletop adds HUD allowing to easily swap which ammunition is being used in ranged weapons.

 ## Installation

 1. Install Forien's Ammo Swapper using manifest URL: https://raw.githubusercontent.com/Foundry-Workshop/ammo-swapper/master/src/module.json
 2. While loaded in World, enable **_Forien's Ammo Swapper_** module.

+## Usage
+* Assign character to your user account
+* Equip ranged weapon(s)
+* Click on HUD displayed on bottom of your screen to bring out selectable list of owned ammunition
+* Click on any ammunition on the list to change weapon's ammunition
+* [if "show only equipped" setting is disabled] Right-Click on weapon to toggle it's equipped state!

 ## Screenshots
 <img src="https://i.gyazo.com/b32cfb70d45d3368750cb1ee80c95a0d.png" alt="screenshot"/>